-• In order to properly detect a local connection in IPv6, the Agent requires that forward resolution exists on the system from localhost to ::1, which could mean editing the /etc/hosts configuration file.
+• To detect a local connection in IPv6, the Agent requires forward resolution configured on the system from localhost to ::1, which could mean editing the /etc/hosts configuration file.

-This is because the "SHOW PROCESSLIST" statement always reports "localhost" even when bound to ::1 without an address resolution.
-If localhost resolution is not configured for IPv6, the Agent cannot detect a local IPv6 MySQL server connection, even when it occurs.
+This is because the SHOW PROCESSLIST statement always reports localhost even when bound to ::1 without an address resolution.
+If localhost resolution is not configured for IPv6, the Agent cannot detect a local IPv6 MySQL server connection.

-• Proxy and Aggregator
+Proxy and Aggregator